7.28° overcast clouds

 - Art and Design (GCSE)

-- Humanities/History (WJEC Entry Level Diploma or Certificate)
+- Humanities/History (WJEC Entry Level Combined Diploma or Single Certificate)

 - Non-Qualification Humanities Units for learners below Entry Level (AQA Unit Award Scheme)